 - Gather the flowers you want to press, along with some newspaper, tissue paper, a heavy book (a phone book works well), and a large brick or rock.

 - Place the flowers on the tissue paper.
-Make sure none of them touch each other or hang over the side of the tissue paper.
+Make sure none of the flowers touch one another or hang over the side of the tissue paper.

 - Cover the flowers with another piece of tissue paper, then newspaper, and then cardboard.